 Why buy the UE Blast?

 The downside is that it only supports Alexa, which is annoying for those embedded in Google or Apple’s ecosystems.
-For the latter, the Bose Revolve remains a better option.

 The UE Blast with Alexa is the one of the best portable Bluetooth speakers with Alexa money can buy.